 Board of Education Recognizes February 2015 Employees of the Month

 Posted January 30, 2015

 The Sacramento County Office of Education (SCOE) is one of 58 county offices located throughout the state.
 Approximately 650 regular and more than 950 temporary and substitute SCOE staff work year-round providing services which complement and supplement those offered by public school districts in Sacramento County.
-Over 230,000 K-12 students are served by public schools in Sacramento County.
+More than 240,000 K-12 students are served by public schools in Sacramento County.

 About SCOE's Employee Recognition Program

-The Sacramento County Office of Education celebrates the accomplishments and exemplary service of its employees through the Employees of the Month Program.
-Parents, colleagues, and community members wishing to recommend a non-management staff member for consideration as a Sacramento County Office of Education Employee of the Month may receive a nomination form through the Communications Office by calling (916) 228-2416 or e-mailing Cathy Sapunor.
+The Sacramento County Board of Education celebrates the accomplishments and exemplary service of SCOE employees through the Employees of the Month Program.
+Parents, colleagues, and community members wishing to recommend a non-management staff member for consideration as a SCOE Employee of the Month may submit a nomination form.
+For questions about the program, please e-mail or phone Cathy Sapunor: (916) 228-2416.

 Employees of the Month Archive—this month's recipients join hundreds of other exemplary SCOE employees who have been recognized by the Board of Education for their superior work over the last 30 years.